 Patch

-To use object removal, click on the third button at the top of the right-hand section that says Patch.
+To remove an object, click on the Patch button, the third in the top of the right-hand section.

 To undo the changes, use the Reset button on the right side.